WHAT IS THE IEF?

 WHAT DOES THE IEF DO?

-The IEF's specific objectives and actions include the following:
+The IEF's objectives and actions include the following:

-Provide a forum for members to deepen their understanding of the social and ethical principles in the Bahá'í Writings and other scriptures that relate to environmental responsibility and sustainable development and to explore the application of those principles in their work and activities;
+Provide a forum for its members to deepen their understanding of the social, ethical and spiritual principles that relate to environmental responsibility and sustainable development and to explore the application of those principles in their work and activities;

-Encourage and engage with individuals and other groups and apply collective knowledge for the benefit of society;
+Engage with individuals and other groups and apply members' collective knowledge for the benefit of society;

-Promote environmental awareness and sustainable development by developing educational materials through which children, youth and adults are empowered to contribute to practical action.
+Promote environmental awareness and sustainability by, inter alia, developing educational materials through which children, youth and adults are empowered to contribute to practical action.

 Conference reports are available by clicking on the themes, and on the IEF website (here).